also known as: Alsóveresmart (HU), Malá Kopaňa (CZ), Mala Kopania (RU)

 Other spellings/names for Mala Kopanya are Kiskupány and Malá Kopanica.

-Mala Kopanya is located about 3 miles NNE of Vynohradiv (Nagyszőllős).
+Mala Kopanya is located about three miles north-northeast of Vynohradiv (Nagyszőllős).

 Jews probably settled in Mala Kopanya in the late 18th century.